 Recycling is more than a trend these days – it’s become part of our daily life, as we see recycle bins in offices, homes and businesses.
 However, I realized recently that I’ve been recycling all my life – the same twenty pounds over and over, the same jokes that my grandmother told me 45 years ago, and the same junk mail that keeps recycling in my mailbox, year in and year out

-I recall seeing old boyfriends being recycled from my high school and college days on Facebook with smiling wives named “Buffy” and 2.2 children, as well as recycled laugh lines that refuse to leave.
+I recall seeing old boyfriends being recycled from my high school and college days on Facebook with smiling wives named “Buffy” having 2.2 children, as well as recycled laugh lines that refuse to leave.
 I wish my bank account would recycle, or rather, become a giant landfill full of huge deposits of cash, but alas, that’s probably a recycled dream.

 Looking back on my youth, I am convinced that the arguments that I had with my parents were definitely recycled.
 The same themes were repeated over and over, like socks circling in a dryer.

 Can you identify with this?
 If so, I’ll meet you at the grand opening of my new thrift store, “Recyling R Us.”
 Nah, I’m just kidding, but this definitely reminds me of the period in my life when I tried online dating.
 I witnessed more recycled profile lies and photoshopped pictures than a press conference of Congress.

 The irony is that I know many happy couples who met this way, on websites such as “Pleaselethimnotbeaserialkiller.com” “Thisisnotmyface.com” and ”Areyoukiddingme.com” – all recycled matches, from one couple that worked out, then didn’t work out, then rematched and supposedly worked out better this time.